 - Main

 - Ancillary

 - VTR

 - Customize.
 Opens the Customize dialog.
 You can change settings for the menus and toolbars.
+You can also reset menus or toolbars to the default settings when updates or changes in new versions are not appearing.

 Status Bar